AdamTaguirov/AdamTaguirov/README.md

 I am a security researcher and I like reverse engineering, vulnerability research, and exploitation.

 I like low-level development and making useful tools.
-I am currently working on iOS internals.

 Please never use the tools or code I publish for malicious purposes.
 Everything I make is either for **educational purposes** or **community oriented**.